 What Is a Will?

 There are multiple types of wills, but the most common type of will is a testentary will.
 A testamentary will is a a document that is legally enforced that lays out how you want your property and assets distributed upon your death.
 It is also common for it to include how you want your funeral and where you want your memorial held.
+You can now get a will kit and write your will without the need of any lawyer.

 When it comes to estate planning, the will is arguably the most important part.
 With the COVID-19 pandemic continuing, there are many different online options for setting up your will so that you’re prepared no matter what happens.